zew/go-questionnaire/README.md

 * Go-Questionaire is based on Go-App-Tpl

-* Go-App-Tpl is a template for a go web app.
+* Go-App-Tpl is a number of packages for building go web applications.

 It features